KOTC Logo (C) 1996 Columbus Knox

 KOTC holds a public celebration on the principals founded by

-We will circle up at the Logan Library (see meeting page) and will tell stories of the powerful woman who have touched our lives in tribute to National Woman's Month.
-Join us!
+We circle up to tell stories of the powerful woman who have touched our lives in tribute to National Woman's Month.

 KOTC's own BARBARA EASELY- COX graced the EMILY ROLLINS guest chair.